tomxbarnesx/git-interview-baseline/README.md

 Switched to a new branch 'remote-feature-branch'
 ```

-When we checkout a remote branch that was fetched, git will create a local branch to track that remote and switch to it.
+When we checkout a remote branch that was fetched, git will create a local version to track that remote, and then switch to it.
 We can now write new code, push it back up to GitHub, and another developer can fetch those changes down.

 ### Combining `git fetch` with `git merge` by using `git pull`

-There is an easier and more common way to `fetch` and `merge` from GitHub that doesn't require this two step process.
+Fetch and pull will get the job done, but you know developers crave effeciency.
+An easier and more common way to `fetch` and `merge` from GitHub is using `git pull`.
 Similar to `git checkout -b <branch_name>`, which allows us to create a branch and switch to it in a single motion, `git pull` allows to fetch and merge in one command.
-This is likely how you'll draw new versions down from GitHub 99% of the time.
+It's likely what you'll use to draw new versions down from GitHub 99% of the time.

 When you `git pull` the following things will occur:

-1. You will `git fetch` all remote changes, including those on the current branch, existing branches, and new branches.
+1. You will `git fetch` all the remote changes, including those on the current branch, existing branches, and new branches.
-2. Any changes that are on a remote branch tracked by your local branch — such as your `master` and `remote/master` — will be automatically merged.
+2. Any changes on a remote branch tracked by your local branch — such as your `master` and `remote/master` — will be automatically merged.

 ## Conclusion

-This is just a taste of all that git has to offer.
-It's complex and can produce difficult tangles of version histories and merge conflicts at times.
-But it's the best option you've got.
-There's no easy way to allow 100s of people to all work on the same code base.
-Don't attempt to memorize every command right off the bat.
-Mastering each bit at a time, and eventually its logic will be come almost as naturally as saving a text document or sending an email.
-Almost...
+Git is complex.
+Used correctly, it can be a saving grace — used carelessly, a source of endless version conflict nightmares.
+So take your time getting comfortable with it.
+There's no easy way to have hundreds of people work on the same code base without issue.
+Master a bit at a time, and eventually its logic will come almost as naturally as saving text documents or sending emails.
+Almost.

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)